 – Dubbed “Kodak Gap” for its jaw-dropping scenery, the ice-choked Lemaire Channel is hemmed in by cliffs and one of Antarctica’s most memorable sights.

 – Wildlife lovers should head to South Georgia for mind-boggling multitudes of penguins, sea elephants and more!

-– Antarctica offers great opportunities for adventurous travellers such as sea kayaking, snowshoeing, ski and snowboard touring, snorkelling, diving, camping, alpine trekking & climbing, and the infamous polar plunge!
+– Antarctica offers excellent opportunities for adventurous travellers such as sea kayaking, snowshoeing, ski and snowboard touring, snorkelling, diving, camping, alpine trekking & climbing, and the infamous polar plunge!

 – Discover the human history of Antarctic exploration with a visit to Shackleton’s grave on South Georgia.

-All the ships we recommend are expedition vessels with a strong focus on time spent off the ship.
 Aside from the size of the vessel, other considerations are budget, length of cruise, destinations and optional activities.
 Is camping on the Antarctic continent something you’ve always dreamed about?
 Fancy kayaking amongst towering icebergs and darting penguins?
-Or perhaps you’re looking to improve your photography skills and need the help of a professional?
+Perhaps you’re looking to improve your photography skills and need the help of a professional?
 Talk to our expert consultants about choosing the right ship and journey for your Antarctic adventure.